webpack/webpack.js.org/src/content/guides/tree-shaking.md

 So, what we've learned is that in order to take advantage of _tree shaking_, you must...

 - Use ES2015 module syntax (i.e. `import` and `export`).
-- Add a "sideEffects" entry to your project's `package.json` file.
+- 在项目 `package.json` 文件中，添加一个 "sideEffects" 入口。
 - Include a minifier that supports dead code removal (e.g. the `UglifyJSPlugin`).

 You can imagine your application as a tree.
 The source code and libraries you actually use represent the green, living leaves of the tree.
 Dead code represents the brown, dead leaves of the tree that are consumed by autumn.
 In order to get rid of the dead leaves, you have to shake the tree, causing them to fall.